Employer Advice on Supporting Employee Mental Health in the Workplace

 A mental health concern is “a concern held by the individual due to a perceived deficit in mood or thought that is distressing but has not necessarily been present for an extended period”.

-To put it simply, it’s the difference between having a diagnosed anxiety disorder and experiencing temporary anxiety due to “situational stress” such as caused by the current pandemic.
+To put it simply, it’s the difference between having a diagnosed anxiety disorder and experiencing temporary anxiety due to “situational stress” such as the impact of US tariffs on your business.

-It is possible to have good mental health and be productive despite a mental illness if one gets help and learns to manage it well.
+It is possible to have good mental health and be productive despite a mental illness if one gets the right professional help and learns to manage the illness well.

 How should I approach an employee who may be struggling with poor mental health or a mental illness?